-Based in Birmingham, LAUNCH: Future Gaming & Digital Conference is the leading industry focused conference in the Midlands, featuring expert speakers and demonstrations from games studios and service providers.
+Based in Birmingham, LAUNCH: Future Gaming & Digital Conference is the leading industry focused conference and series of events in the Midlands, featuring expert speakers and demonstrations from games studios and service providers.

 LAUNCH is big on business support and understands the hurdles involved when launching an idea and developing a business.
 Because of this LAUNCH works closely with Entrepreneurs for the Future (e4f) an onsite business incubator dedicated to seeing tech businesses succeed.
-With this in mind LAUNCH has created three themes which drive all the content behind our meet-ups and feature conference.
+With this in mind LAUNCH created the following three themes which drive all the content behind its meet-ups and the feature conference:

 • LAUNCH a Career

 • LAUNCH a Business